Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror".

 If you're looking for shows like Entourage, How to Make it in America should be your best bet.

 Some people consider Hank Moody as a charming individual while others see him as an alcoholic loner.
-Both these deductions are right depending on the day you meet him.
+Both these deductions are right, depending on the day you meet him.
 In Californication, this famous author does the best he can to raise his daughter and gives her the freedom to make personal decisions.
-This angers the other parents who believe his easy-going nature will affect the other children.
+This angers other parents who believe his easy-going nature will affect the other children.
 David Duchovny of The X-Files fame portrays a much more complicated character of Mr. Moody this time.

 People often tell you to follow your dreams, but what if they’re wrong?
 Maybe doing something in exchange for money, no matter how much you love it, will eventually make you miserable.
 Our protagonist believes he’s a one-hit-wonder, and so, hasn’t come out with more books.
 With all these intricacies and complications, Californication stars a depressed character with a cynical outlook on life trying to raise a child with his remaining bits of compassion.